White-Raven/PowerEdge-IPMItools/README.md

 - [IPMItool](https://github.com/ipmitool/ipmitool)
 - G11, G12 or G13** Dell Poweredge server (the ones I know most about)

+**_I was told it is also working on iDrac8 (G13), but that beyond iDrac update 3.30.30.30, Dell has modified/removed the ability to control the fans via IMPI, and there may be other changes I'm not aware of._

 #### Before everything

 ...
 A little tip. iDrac, in its web interface, truncates the password at 20 characters.